matkoniecz/website-checklist/validators.md

 What counts here: how many useful errors are reported, how many false positives are reported, how much time is needed to use this tools.

+# Mobile-Friendly Test by Google

+https://search.google.com/test/mobile-friendly Especially important as hopefully what is reported here is similar to factors considered by Google for [ranking mobile-friendly websites higher](https://webmasters.googleblog.com/2016/03/continuing-to-make-web-more-mobile.html).

+Following suggestions (like using viewport) may save time on what would be otherwise wasted on unneded debugging.

 # Grammarly

 Checker of grammar and language.
 Not very smart but catches some obvious problems (and many false positives).
 I consider it worth using to avoid wasting time and attention of a human proofreader on obvious.
 Accepts markdown and raw html as input.
 Requires registration to work properly, strongly pushes a paid version.

 Not a HTML-focused tool (it checks any text) and still turned out to be the most useful one so far.

-# Mobile-Friendly Test by Google

-https://search.google.com/test/mobile-friendly Especially important as hopefully what is reported here is similar to factors considered by Google for [ranking mobile-friendly websites higher](https://webmasters.googleblog.com/2016/03/continuing-to-make-web-more-mobile.html).

 # webpagetest.org